culturecreates/artsdata-data-model/_gabarits-jsonld/README.md

 - For disambiguation and reconciliation purposes, it is strongly recommended to assign a sameAs link to the place's Wikidata or Artsdata URI.
 - Google requires the _address_ property with nested _PostalAddress_ entity.
 As a matter of fact, a complete PostalAddress entity, including the postal code, can help with disambiguation.

-For festivals, if the festival day and/or festival edition occurs in multiple venues across a locality (i.e. a town, city or region), it is recommended to use the “address” property without the “postalCode” and “streetAddress” subproperties.
+For festivals, if the festival day and/or festival edition occurs in multiple venues across a locality (i.e. a town, city or region), it is recommended to use the _location.address_ property without the _postalCode_ and _streetAddress_ subproperties.

 ### [_offers_](https://schema.org/offers)
-Enter at least one @type _Offer_ entity, including the URL of the event's ticketing page.
+Enter at least one _Offer_ or _AggregateOffer_ type entity, including the URL of the event's ticketing page.
 For more information about how to describe _Offer_ type entities, consult [Google's documentation](https://developers.google.com/search/docs/appearance/structured-data/event#structured-data-type-definitions)

 ### [_doorTime_](https://schema.org/doorTime)